DogInfantry/capital-markets-peer-intelligence/README.md

 - Generated working files in `outputs/` kept out of version control
 - A curated `sample_outputs/` folder committed to GitHub for recruiters to browse

-Recommended recruiter-facing files to keep in GitHub:
+Recommended files to keep in GitHub:

 - `sample_outputs/dashboard_report.html`
 - `sample_outputs/executive_summary.md`